 Hardneck garlic varieties offer complex flavors than softneck garlic varieties and provide you some change in taste according to the soil in which they grow.

-Top Features of Hardneck garlic varieties
+Features of Hardneck garlic types

 · Hardneck garlic varieties are best to grow in colder climates where winter is hard.
 You can easily protect them by applying mulch.

 · These varieties of garlic are easy to peel